legendarycode3/student-registry-smart-contract/README.md

 2. Create a new file for the project on your Remix IDE and paste , to learn and build along faster.
 3. And then Compile the smart contract file you have created on Remix IDE.

+### Building the Project (Using Foundry Development Kit ) - only if you are good using foundry kit

 ## 📋Contract Details
 ### Functions:
 * ****`addStudent()`****: Function adds a new student if not existing and also inherit `onlyOwner` modifier.